Pvt. Wars

 by James McLure

 Pvt.
-Wars had 4 performances almost 7 years ago (between the 10th of March 2017 and the 27th of May 2017) at The Barn Theatre, The Leatherhead Theatre and Cecil Hepworth Playhouse
+Wars had 4 performances over 7 years ago (between the 10th of March 2017 and the 27th of May 2017) at The Barn Theatre, The Leatherhead Theatre and Cecil Hepworth Playhouse

 Pvt. (‘Private’) Wars is about Vietnam veterans trying to recuperate in an Army veterans’ hospital in the 1970s.
 It is an extremely funny one act comedy for three young (fighting age) men, with strong compassionate undertones and great poignancy.
 It does not dwell on the war in Vietnam itself, but on the small talk that conceals the inner turmoil of the patients.
 The GIs while away their time on the terrace of the hospital, and as the lights flick on and off for each short scene, we capture glimpses of their mundane activities and conversations.
 It is both compassionate and very funny whilst remaining uncompromisingly honest; it’s full of the GIs’ sexual banter and frustration, and shines a light on what war does to people both physically and mentally.